PokemonAutomation/About/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md

 ---

 Below you will find information on how to setup and use the hardware you bought in [**Part 1**](/Setup/HardwareNeeded/HardwareBeginner.md).
+On this page, we will learn how to load programs onto the microcontroller; this will be important whether you choose to use the Microcontroller or Computer Control programs.

 > As a reminder: the Switch Lite does not output video feedback.
 It will not work for programs requiring video feedback.